 The thought of a snake slithering around may be strong enough to send a shiver down your spine, especially when it’s unknowingly wiggling about in your own yard.
 To avoid crossing paths with one of these creepy critters, it’s important to recognize the signs of their trespassing.
 If you have round holes in your yard, you may just have snakes on your property!

 Snake holes are a common signal that something scaly might be lurking nearby.
 Rather than performing their own excavation, snakes often occupy burrows that were once home to smaller rodents, like chipmunks, mice, and prairie dogs Therefore, it’s crucial to determine whether something other than a furry critter is living in the hole before taking action.
-Keep reading to learn how to identify snake holes in your yard!

 What Does a Snake Hole Look Like?